 This is a college-level course in World History.
 Students are required to work on an advanced level.
 Students will develop greater understanding of the evolution of global processes and interactions among different types of societies and regions.
 This understanding is advanced through historical thinking skills.
 The course begins with 1200 C.E. to present history.
 The skills necessary to be successful in AP World History require a strong knowledge of Global History and Geography 1 work ethic, and time management skills.
 The awarding of college credit depends upon the student's score on the examination and the requirements of the college the student chooses to attends.
 Students take the AP exam in May.
-Passing the Global History Regents exam is required for araduation.
 There is a cost associated with the AP exam.